-Practice is provided with math card games, minimizing review worksheets and eliminating stressful flash cards.
-These games provide interesting and varied repetition that is needed for the automatic responses to the facts.
+Practice is provided with math card games, minimizing review worksheets, and eliminating stressful flash cards.
+These games provide interesting and varied repetition that is needed for automatic responses to the facts.
 More importantly, these games provide an application for new information and create hours of fun learning math facts and concepts.

 How to Pick A RightStart Math Level

 To start, RightStart has a placement test you go through.
 Actually, they have 2.
 They have a paper option that you can print off and go through with your kids.
 The other option is an online digital option, you answer the questions based on your child’s math skills and it tells you where to start them.